What is Dataset Distillation Learning?: Semantics of Captured Information

 \subsection{Distilled data contains semantic information beyond the class label}

-For a more comprehensive analysis, we directly calculate the information stored in the distilled data and find the influence of specific distilled datapoints is predictive of non-class related semantics attributes, indicating that semantic concepts (beyond the class label) are stored in individual distilled data points.
+For a more comprehensive analysis, we directly calculate the information stored in the distilled data and find the influence of specific distilled data points is predictive of non-class related semantics attributes, indicating that semantic concepts (beyond the class label) are stored in individual distilled data points.

 \smallsec{Semantic extraction} CIFAR-10 is a rather simple dataset that lacks any additional metadata information of its images outside of the class labels.
 To overcome this limitation, we leverage current breakthroughs in large foundation models to assign additional semantic information to each of the images.
 We use LLaVA \cite{liu2023improvedllava,liu2023llava}, a state-of-the-art multimodal model, for the assignment.
 We first query each image with the prompt ``describe the object" and ``describe the background" to generate a pool of candidate semantic attributes.
 We extract the corresponding attributes by manually inspecting the response from the highly influenced real images to compile a list of reoccurring attributes.